KubeJS-Mods/KubeJS/README.md

 If you think you've found a bug with the mod or want to ask for a new feature, feel free to [open an issue](https://github.com/KubeJS-Mods/KubeJS/issues) here on GitHub, we'll try to get on it as soon as we can!
 Alternatively, you can also discuss your feature requests and suggestions with others using the [Discussions](https://github.com/KubeJS-Mods/KubeJS/discussions) tab.

-And if you're just looking for help with KubeJS overall and the wiki didn't have the answer for what you were looking for, you can join our [Discord server](https://discord.gg/bPFfH6P) and ask for help in the `#kubejs-and-code` channel, as well!
+And if you're just looking for help with KubeJS overall and the wiki didn't have the answer for what you were looking for, you can join our [Discord server](https://discord.gg/bPFfH6P) and ask for help in the support channels, as well!

 ## License

 KubeJS is distributed under the GNU Lesser General Public License v3.0, or LGPLv3.
-See our [LICENSE](https://github.com/KubeJS-Mods/KubeJS/blob/master/LICENSE.txt) file for more information.
+See our [LICENSE](https://github.com/KubeJS-Mods/KubeJS/blob/main/LICENSE.txt) file for more information.

 ## Creating addons